danilofreire/awesome-stars/README.md

 ## Jupyter Notebook

+- [python-causality-handbook](https://github.com/matheusfacure/python-causality-handbook) - Causal Inference for the Brave and True.
+A light-hearted yet rigorous approach to learning about impact estimation and sensitivity analysis.
+- [natural-language-youtube-search](https://github.com/haltakov/natural-language-youtube-search) - Search inside YouTube videos using natural language
+- [DScourseS21](https://github.com/tyleransom/DScourseS21) - ECON 5253: Data Science for Economists, University of Oklahoma (Spring 2021)
+- [EconML](https://github.com/microsoft/EconML) - ALICE (Automated Learning and Intelligence for Causation and Economics) is a Microsoft Research project aimed at applying Artificial Intelligence concepts to economic decision making.
+One of its  goals is to build a toolkit that combines state-of-the-art machine learning techniques with econometrics in order to bring automation to complex causal inference problems.
+To date, the ALICE Python SDK (econml) implements orthogonal machine learning algorithms such as the double machine learning work of Chernozhukov et al. This toolkit is designed to measure the causal effect of some treatment variable(s) t on an outcome variable y, controlling for a set of features x.
+- [ISLR-Python](https://github.com/collinprather/ISLR-Python) - Labs and Exercises from "An Introduction to Statistical Learning", implemented in Python.
+- [interpretable-ml-book](https://github.com/christophM/interpretable-ml-book) - Book about interpretable machine learning
 - [python-machine-learning-book-3rd-edition](https://github.com/rasbt/python-machine-learning-book-3rd-edition) - The "Python Machine Learning (3rd edition)" book code repository
-- [causalML](https://github.com/robertness/causalML) - A course on causal machine learning.
+- [causalML](https://github.com/altdeep/causalML) - The open source repository for the Causal Modeling in Machine Learning Workshop at Altdeep.ai @ www.altdeep.ai/courses/causalML
 - [python_reference](https://github.com/rasbt/python_reference) - Useful functions, tutorials, and other Python-related things
 - [aws-machine-learning-university-accelerated-tab](https://github.com/aws-samples/aws-machine-learning-university-accelerated-tab) - Machine Learning University: Accelerated Tabular Data Class
 - [introduction-to-pandas](https://github.com/dlab-berkeley/introduction-to-pandas) - Materials for the D-Lab's pandas workshop
+- [Geospatial-Fundamentals-in-R-with-sf](https://github.com/dlab-berkeley/Geospatial-Fundamentals-in-R-with-sf) - This is the repository for D-Lab's Geospatial Fundamentals in R with sf workshop.
 - [python-fundamentals](https://github.com/dlab-berkeley/python-fundamentals) - Introductory Python Series for UC Berkeley's D-Lab
 - [causal_inference_python_code](https://github.com/jrfiedler/causal_inference_python_code) - Python code for part 2 of the book Causal Inference: What If, by Miguel Hernán and James Robins
 - [Practical-Deep-Learning-Book](https://github.com/PracticalDL/Practical-Deep-Learning-Book) - Official code repo for the O'Reilly Book - Practical Deep Learning for Cloud, Mobile & Edge
 - [fastbook](https://github.com/fastai/fastbook) - The fastai book, published as Jupyter Notebooks
 - [DScourseS20](https://github.com/tyleransom/DScourseS20) - ECON 5253: Data Science for Economists, University of Oklahoma (Spring 2020)
-- [amazon-sagemaker-examples](https://github.com/aws/amazon-sagemaker-examples) - Example notebooks that show how to apply machine learning, deep learning and reinforcement learning in Amazon SageMaker
+- [amazon-sagemaker-examples](https://github.com/aws/amazon-sagemaker-examples) - Example 📓 Jupyter notebooks that demonstrate how to build, train, and deploy machine learning models using 🧠 Amazon SageMaker.
-- [fastai](https://github.com/fastai/fastai) - The fastai deep learning library, plus lessons and tutorials
+- [fastai](https://github.com/fastai/fastai) - The fastai deep learning library
 - [introduction_to_ml_with_python](https://github.com/amueller/introduction_to_ml_with_python) - Notebooks and code for the book "Introduction to Machine Learning with Python"
 - [mml-book.github.io](https://github.com/mml-book/mml-book.github.io) - Companion webpage to the book "Mathematics For Machine Learning"
 - [DeOldify](https://github.com/jantic/DeOldify) - A Deep Learning based project for colorizing and restoring old images (and video!)